saddhamma/saddhamma.github.io/README.md

 Saddhamma Translation
 ---------------------

-1. The Saddhamma Translation submodule (translate-saddhamma.git) is a translation of selected suttas for a weekly Saddhamma Study Group mailto:saddhammastudygroup@gmail.com readings and discussions.
+1. The Saddhamma Translation submodule (translate-saddhamma.git) hosts translations of selected suttas used for a weekly Saddhamma Study Group mailto:saddhammastudygroup@gmail.com readings and discussions.